Individual Retirement Accounts

 Build a solid foundation for your future—wherever that future may take you.
 Simply make a deposit and watch it grow- it’s that easy.

 While the rates in IRAs can change quarterly, you can maximize your savings by fixing the rate to the term of your choosing.

 Terms and Conditions

-Annual Percentage Yields (APY) are variable and effective as of date shown above.
+Annual Percentage Yields (APY) are variable and effective as of 12/10/2023.
 Certificate IRAs rates are fixed upon opening the account.
 Dividends accrue on a daily basis.
 Less than 12 months Certificate dividends post at Certificate maturity.
 Withdrawal before maturity subject to penalty, as stated in.
 Current information may be different than shown.
 Truth-in-Savings Disclosure.
 Certificate rates are subject to change at any time.

 *Six months Certificate IRAs and IRAs dividends may be withdrawn monthly.

 Selfreliance FCU and its employees do not provide tax, legal or accounting advice.
 Information presented on here is not intended to provide, and should not be relied on for tax, legal and accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any financial transaction.